eegg/school-policies-and-procedures/staff-handbook-discipline.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Following the disciplinary hearing, an employee who is found to be performing unsatisfactorily will be given a written letter setting out:-
+Following the disciplinary hearing, an employee who is found to be performing unsatisfactorily will be given a written letter setting out:

-2.

-1. The performance problems;
+* The performance problems

-2. The improvement that is required;
+* The improvement that is required

-3. The time scale for achieving this improvement;
+* The time scale for achieving this improvement

-4. A review date; and
+* A review date

-5. Any support to be provided to assist the employee.
+* Any support to be provided to assist the employee

-3. The employee will be informed that the letter represents the first stage of a formal procedure and the failure to improve could lead to a final written warning and, ultimately, dismissal.
-A copy of the letter will be kept and used as the basis for monitoring and reviewing future performance of the employee.
+The employee will be informed that
+the letter represents the first stage of a formal procedure
+and the failure to improve could lead to
+a final written warning and, ultimately, dismissal.
+A copy of the letter will be kept
+and used as the basis for monitoring and reviewing future performance of the employee.

-4. The employee will be reminded of this right to appeal.
+The employee will be reminded of this right to appeal.

 Stage one: First formal action – misconduct
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Where, following a disciplinary hearing, an employee is found guilty of misconduct, will be given a written warning setting out the nature of the misconduct and the change in behaviour required.
+Where, following a disciplinary hearing, an employee is found guilty of misconduct, he will be given a written warning setting out the nature of the misconduct and the change in behaviour required.

-2. The employee will be informed that the warning is part of the formal disciplinary process and the consequences will be of a failure to change behaviour.
-The consequences will include a final written warning and ultimately dismissal.
+The employee will be informed that the warning is part of the formal disciplinary process and the consequences will be of a failure to change behaviour.
+The consequences will include
+a final written warning
+and ultimately dismissal.

-3. The employee will be reminded of their right to appeal.
+The employee will be reminded of their right to appeal.